zidnim5/learning/BE/OOP/readme.md

 ## Abstraction

-- [ ] When to use
+- [ ] When to use <a href="https://www.tutorialspoint.com/when-to-use-an-abstract-class-and-when-to-use-an-interface-in-java"> ( Reference ) </a>
-- [ ] Difference between Inheritance and Abstraction
+- [ ] Difference between Inheritance and Abstraction <a href="https://pediaa.com/what-is-the-difference-between-abstraction-and-inheritance/#:~:text=The%20main%20difference%20between%20abstraction,of%20an%20already%20existing%20class"> ( Reference )</a>
-- [ ] Difference between Encapsulation and Abstraction
+- [ ] Difference between Encapsulation and Abstraction <a href="https://www.guru99.com/difference-between-abstraction-and-encapsulation.html"> ( Reference ) </a>

 ## Nice to know